2017-2018 Academic Year Process

 Desk Receptionists are required to participate in training throughout the year to make them more effective in this position.
 Upon hire, a complete list of dates will be provided, however typical training timeframes include:

-- Official start date is DR Fall Training in August 2015.
-More details to come in spring hiring meeting.
+- Official start date is DR Fall Training in August 2017.

-- Hourly pay starting at minimum wage - minimum of eight hours and up to a maximum of 28 hours per week.
+- Must work a minimum of eight hours and up to a maximum of 29 hours per week.

 - International students have a maximum of 20 hours per week.

-The Office of Housing and Residence Life (HRL) at UNC Wilmington employs a staff of 95 students as Desk Receptionists.
-Major areas of responsibility emphasized are safety, security, peer helping, policy enforcement and administration.
+The Office of Housing and Residence Life at UNC Wilmington employs a large staff of students as Desk Receptionists.
+Major areas of responsibility are safety, security, peer helping, policy enforcement, and administration.
 Please refer to the position description for detailed information.

 Consideration for Selection

 DR candidates are evaluated based off of submitted application materials and references.
-Candidates may then be invited to participate in an individual interview process.
-Throughout the process candidates are evaluated based of demonstrated ability or potential skill in the following areas:
+Candidates may then be invited to participate in a group interview process.
+Throughout the process candidates are evaluated based on demonstrated ability or potential skill in the following areas:

 - Communication, leadership, teamwork, and academic achievement.